 - Served as lead associate representing The Jackson Laboratory in patent litigation on transgenic mice.
 Chelsea provided the Court with a Markman technology tutorial on relevant concepts in immunology, genetics and mouse nomenclature.
 She then successfully argued claim construction for one of the patents-in-suit, securing Jackson’s requested constructions on key disputed claim terms.
 Subsequently, in May 2010, Chelsea argued and won Jackson’s summary judgment motion, obtaining a ruling from the Court that Jackson does not infringe the plaintiff’s patent.

-Maintains an ongoing docket of pro bono cases and pro bono program development initiatives.
+Chelsea also maintains an ongoing docket of pro bono cases and pro bono program development initiatives.

 - Successfully represented (through trial and post-trial motions) a terminally ill victim of domestic violence in securing a divorce and favorable division of marital assets for estate planning purposes.